Mr-Ben-Merch-Store/Website/README.md

 Remember, you can ask anyone listed as a contributor for help with anything, although it's pretty easy to just copy the layout and theme from other pages.

-This utilizes the MIT Liscense, so you can practically do anything with this code.
+This utilizes the MIT License, so you can practically do anything with this code.